⚠️ Design system CSS not found. Check the path in cms/docs.config.js → designSystemPath, then re-run npm run docgen.

 Pages without an access value inherit from _defaults.md in their folder (see below).
 If no defaults file exists, the fallback is team.

-To restrict a page to specific clients, use the client: prefix with a comma-separated list of client folder names:
+To restrict a page to specific brands, use the brand: prefix with a comma-separated list of brand folder names:

-access: "client:dianomi,acme,globex" # Any of these three clients
+access: "brand:acme,acme,globex" # Any of these three brands

-Team and admin users always have access regardless of the client list.
-The client folder names must match the clientFolder value in the user's Netlify Identity app_metadata.
+Team and admin users always have access regardless of the brand list.
+The brand folder names must match the brandFolder value in the user's Netlify Identity app_metadata.

 On standalone HTML pages